 - All investigation/interviews will be documented and kept in a locked file.
 Records on the alleged perpetrator will be kept for a maximum of 10 years; this includes records of people no longer associated with the provision.

 - Unfounded allegations will result in all rights being re‐instated.

 - All allegations will be passed on to the relevant organisation (Careline) and will result in the termination of employment.
 OFSTED may be notified immediately of the allegation.
 The nursery will also be required to notify the Independent Safeguarding Authority (ISA) to ensure their records are updated.

-- If an allegation of abuse is made about the nursery manager/registered person, the person making the complaint should contact OFSTED, Children’s services or the police directly.
+- If an allegation of abuse is made about the nursery manager/registered person with OFSTED, the person making the complaint should contact OFSTED and Children’s services or the police directly.

 The Prevent duty